cdr6934/eSMA/answers.md

 ### How would you use this algorithm?
+ Since we are looking at a change signal; it can be used to compare the fluction of the signal to see how different the might.
+In the case of stock data;
- Since we have stock data; I'd use the output and run th through some anomaly detection methods to identify out of the norm events that may trigger a buy/sell scenario.
+ I'd use the output and run the data through an anomaly detection algorithm to identify out of the norm events that may trigger a buy/sell scenario.

 ### How would you improve it?
 That depends: